 Here are five ways the Wave Principle improves trading:

 1. Identifies Trend

 The Wave Principle identifies the direction of the dominant trend.
 A five-wave advance identifies the overall trend as up.
 Conversely, a five-wave decline determines that the larger trend is down.
 Why is this information important?
 Because it is easier to trade in the direction of the dominant trend, since it is the path of least resistance and undoubtedly explains the saying, “the trend is your friend.”

 2. Identifies Countertrend

-The Wave Principle also identifies countertrend moves.
-The three-wave pattern is a corrective response to the preceding impulse wave.
-Knowing that a recent move in price is merely a correction within a larger trending market is especially important for traders because corrections are opportunities for traders to position themselves in the direction of the larger trend of a market.
+Wave Principle also identifies countertrend moves.
+A three-wave pattern is a corrective response to the preceding impulse wave.
+Knowing that a recent move in price is merely a correction within a larger trending market is especially important for traders because corrections are opportunities to position yourselves in the direction of the larger trend of a market.